 - 4 slices prosciutto

-- 1 avocado , peeled, pitted and sliced
+- 1 avocado , halved, pitted, peeled and sliced

-- 8 to 10 California Strawberries , rinsed and sliced (stem removed)
+- 8 to 10 California Strawberries , sliced (stems removed)

 - 4 slices Swiss cheese (about four (18 gram) slices)